GateraGael/Google-Research-Football-Environment-Experiment/README.md

 # December 24th 2020
-After Decmber 23rd different trials with the tutorial to get a reward, none of them actually had a reward.
+On Decmber 23rd, I ran different trials with the given started tutorial notebook to get a reward, some of them had a reward, while some other did not.
+Therefore wanted to get a more thorough understanding of what was going on in the background.

 Please see folder [Colab_summary](https://github.com/GateraGael/Google-Research-Football-Environment-Experiment/blob/main/ColabTutorial/colab_summary.md) file for an overview of my trials.

-Started Reading the actual paper in order to get better insight into the environments, variables and actions the agents take.
+Also have been refering to the the actual paper in order to get better insight into the environments, variables and actions the agents take.

 Page 4 of the resarch paper explains that the football engine rewards the team or agent when a goal is scored (+1) and rewards a (-1) when a goal is scored against.
 Therefore only my Trial #2 successfully scored a goal while all the other attemps had the ball taken away.
 At Trial #10 I was able to make our agent Alan Turing dribble directly into the goal.